 “I was the pilot and she was the navigator,” Hingson told the Daily News.
 After all, “When Roselle was working, she’d plow through a thunderstorm without a second thought,” he said.

 David Frank was with Hingson at the time of the attack.
-He joined Hingson and Roselle for the the long descent down the stairwell.
+He joined Hingson and Roselle for the 45-minute descent down the stairwell.

 “She had difficult moments, but she never left his side,” Frank told the Daily News.
 “She was getting cotton-mouth — frothing white foam — and she managed to get some water that had puddled along the way.”

 Frank said he will never forget Roselle’s determined expression — or all the doomed hero firefighters who passed them climbing up the stairs.

 Hingson and Roselle inspired other survivors as they made their treacherous way down the stairwell.
 They told him, “We saw you going down the stairs and talking to Roselle, and clearly you guys didn’t have any problem with what was going on, so we followed you down the stairs,” Hingson told KSBY.